 The Mavhuradonha Wilderness Area is situated in the north-east of Zimbabwe, roughly 180 km from Harare.
 The name ‘Mavhuradonha’ roughly translates from chiShona language as ‘dripping water’ which describes the delicate rain that sometimes descends on the slopes of the … Continued

-Here’s my list of ten best places to visit in Zimbabwe.
-Do you know what strikes me about this list?
+Here’s our list of ten best places to visit in Zimbabwe.
+Do you know what is striking about this list?
 The landscapes are all so varied.
 From the rainforest at Victoria Falls, to the rocky vistas at Matobo National Park, … Continued

 If you’re driving to Kariba or Mana Pools then Chinhoyi Caves Park is an excellent place to stop and have a look around.
 From the main road, you’d never guess that this series of deep caves and blue pools of water exist in … Continued

-Last updated Dec 2017 Victoria Falls is a must-do Zimbabwean destination.
+Victoria Falls is a must-do Zimbabwean destination.
 It‘s home to one of the largest waterfalls in the world, it’s the adrenalin capital of Africa, and has hotels to satisfy every taste.
-Go white-water rafting, bungee jumping, … Continued
+Go white-water rafting, bungee jumping, and abseiling – all … Continued

 (Last updated March 2016) Bulawayo is Zimbabwe’s second-largest city, and the capital of Matabeleland province.
 It is known as “The City of Kings” because of the Ndebele chiefs who ruled in the area after breaking away from their Zulu ancestors … Continued